leenakurswani1411/leenakurswani1411/README.md

-👋 Hello Everyone, I’m Leena Kurswani
+👋 Hello Everyone, I’m Leena Kurswani, from Kota( Rajasthan) the small city known for it's education.

 💛  I'm an enthusiastic Back End Developer. 💛

 - 👀 I’m interested in learning and travelling.
-- 🌱 I’m currently learning DSA.
+- 🌱 I’m currently learning DSA and solving problems.
-- 🔥 2022 Goals: Work to Level up my proficiency
+- 🔥 2022 Goals: Work to Level up my proficiency.
 - 🔵 I’m currently building projects with Java and Spring Boot.
-- 🔭 My dream is to spend my life building products and become a efficient programmer.
+- 🔭 My dream is to spend my life building products and becoming the best version of myself.

 📌 My technical skills include :